bubstance/templeos-plus/README.md

 This will mount the entirety of the TempleOS filesystem to a `mnt` directory created in the primary `templeos` directory.
 This can be useful for browsing through and editing files that are not contained in `Home`.

-You can run the `./mount.sh` script multiple times; it unmounts the image before trying to mount it again.
+You can run the `mount.sh` script multiple times; it unmounts the image before trying to mount it again.
 The `run.sh` script also unmounts the image before running the VM.
 You usually don't have to unmount it manually, but if you need to you can always do `umount ./mnt/`.

 Networking via `net-run.sh` (for Shrine images)
 -----------------------------------------------